 Joseph Zhang

-Associate and San Francisco Office Lead
+Engagement Manager and San Francisco Office Lead

 Joseph has over a decade of social sector experience, working with nonprofits and foundations as a strategist, fundraiser, and marketer.
 Prior to joining Camber, Joseph advised social enterprises through capacity building assistance as a Farber Fellow with REDF, a venture philanthropy firm.
 Before that, he managed development and fundraising efforts at iMentor, a national college success nonprofit supporting first-generation students.
 He is also the founder of Project Ava, a nonprofit that supports underrepresented communities in sharing their stories.